oliverbarreto/podcastarr-web/cursordocs/prd_instructions.md

 ### Step 4 - Donwload audio from Youtube

+It seems that there is no way to download audio from Youtube without using a Tyspcript library.

 - use Javascript library to download audio from Youtube video
 - use ffmpeg to convert the audio to m4a format if needed
 - publish audio files as static files in nextjs app
-- use nextjs server actions to save the audio files into the DB
+- use nextjs 15 server actions to save the audio files into the DB

 ## Step 5 - iTunes Integration